batigolix/dizzy/README.md

 Creates a drush site aliases file in the root of the project.
 This alias works anywhere inside the (git) project folder if you have added snippet below to ~/.drush/drushrc.php

-If you do not have ~/.drush/drushrc.php then locate example.drushrc.php and copy it.
+If you do not have ~/.drush/drushrc.php then locate example.drushrc.php and copy & rename it.
 See http://drush.readthedocs.org/en/master/examples

 ```
 exec('git rev-parse --show-toplevel 2> /dev/null', $repo);